google/clspv/docs/OpenCLCOnVulkan.md

 - Restrictions on the OpenCL C language as is to be consumed by a Vulkan implementation.

+## Deprecation Notice

+The sampler map is deprecated.
+It is no longer necessary to specify a sampler map for literal samplers.
+Refer to the bindings generated for the literal samplers in descriptor map.
+The -samplermap option is still accepted, but support will be removed at later date.
+A single sampler binding is generated for each unique literal sampler in the program.

 ## SPIR-V Features

 The SPIR-V as produced from the OpenCL C language can make use of the following